rajatsharma369007/Image_Classifier/README.md

 # Image Classifier Software
+This project is given under the CO307 software engineering course at Department of CSE, Tezpur Central University.
 Here, we are developing a Image Classifier software in a software development fashion which include some software development phases.
 1. Feasibility study
 2. Requirement and specification analysis
 3. Design phase